aanandshekharroy/aanandshekharroy.github.io/_posts/2018-01-26-rxjava-schedulers.md

 ```

 * **Trampoline** - This scheduler runs the code on current thread.
 So if you have a code running on the main thread, this scheduler will add the code block on the queue of main thread.
-This is different from *Immediate* Scheduler as it doesn't block the current thread.
+It is quite similar to *Immediate* Scheduler as it also blocks the thread, however, it waits for the current task to execute completely(while *Immediate* Scheduler invokes the task right away).
 Trampoline schedulers come in handy when we have more than one observable and we want them to execute in order.

  ```
  Observable.just(1,2,3,4)